 This filter is only available to club members, and can be ordered through the club magazine.
 It is somewhat similar to the eBay/Roverpart item above in that it has a stepped ‘tail’, but with the important difference that the tail is somewhat longer – in this case the usable tail length is 10mm.

-This item is very reasonably priced, which is to be commended.
+This item is very reasonably priced.

 Overall Rating: 50%

 You can see for yourselves in the close-up photos that these filters differ quite markedly in the important area of the compression joint.
 They fall into three main groups.
 In the first group, I would rate the J. R. Wadhams filter as being the best considering price and suitability, with the N.O.S.
 A.C.
 Delco / Delphi item second due solely to the high price.
 You may value originality enough to place the A.C.
 Delco / Delphi item first, but I don’t think there will be much difference in their performance and safety.

 In the second group, and in third-place overall I would place the Rover P5 Club filter.
 I judge this as marginal in how well the compression joint will work.
 I have no evidence that this has caused any problems in use, but there seems to be little margin for error in how well the olive seals.
 On the plus side, this item definitely has price on its side though – it is very reasonably priced.

 Lastly, I rate the eBay/Roverpart item as unsafe, and recommend you don’t use this item.
 The compression joint will be severely compromised by the length of the tail, as one end of the olive has nothing to seal against.
 You’re relying on the olive being a snug fit on the tail, and the compression thread to form a seal.
 That really is the end of the story – even if this was being given away I wouldn’t use it.
 Yet it actually costs £16.95 plus postage (at the time of writing).

 eBay: A.C.
 Delco / Delphi Fuel Filter: 80%

 Rover P5 Club Fuel Filter: 50%